-How many periods per week does the IB Diploma Programme take?
+How many periods per week does the Diploma programme take?

 HL subjects will be taught for 240 hours or more across the two years, while SL subjects will be allocated in excess of 150 hours.
 TOK is allocated 100 hours over the whole course, the Extended Essay should take around 40 hours in total and is completed early in your second IB year.
-CAS activities usually take around 3 hours per week and run until March of your second IB year.